knpuniversity/javascript/knpu/ep1-basics/window-global-vars.md

 Why the heck would you do this?
 There are two reasons, and neither are *huge*.
 First, you can alias global variables.
-At the bottom, we reference the `jQuery` global variable, which is even better than referencing `$` because sometimes people setup `jQuery` to in no conflict more, where it does *not* create a `$` variable.
+At the bottom, we reference the `jQuery` global variable, which is even better than referencing `$` because sometimes people setup `jQuery` in no conflict mode, where it does *not* create a `$` variable.
 But then above, we alias this to `$`, meaning it's safe inside for us to use that shortcut.
 You probably don't have this problem, but you'll see stuff like this in third-party libraries.

 Second, when you pass in a global variable as an argument, it protects you from making a really silly mistake in your code, like accidentally setting `$ = null`.
-If you do that now, it'll set `$` to `null` only inside this file.
+If you do that now, it'll set `$` to `null` only inside this function.
 But before, you would have overwritten that variable *globally*.
 It's yet another way that self-executing blocks help to sandbox us.

 ## Fun with window

 Ok, back to this mysterious `window` variable.
-Inside `index.html.twig`, `console.log()` the `window` variable.
+Inside `index.html.twig`, `console.log()` `window`.
 This is pretty cool, because it will show us *all* global variables that are available.

 And Boom!
-This is a *huge* object, and include the `$` variable, `jQuery`, and eventually, `RepLogApp`.
+This is a *huge* object, and includes the `$` variable, `jQuery`, and eventually, `RepLogApp`.

 But notice what's *not* here.
 As expected, there is no `Helper`.